dinayrore/potter_quest/README.md

 ```
 brew install postgresql
 ```
+Once you have completed the above installation processes your system is ready to launch the program!

 ### Deployment

 Please complete the following procedure to run the program on a live system:
   1. Open Terminal.
-  2. Change your directory to the one that which you have saved this zip file. `$ cd folder_name`
+  2. Change your directory to the one that which you would like to save this project. `$ cd folder_name`
+  3. Then run the commands `$ git clone https://github.com/kteich88/potter_quest.git` and `$ cd potter_quest`
-  3. Run `$ bundle install` to install needed gems located in the Gemfile.
+  4. Run `$ bundle install` to install needed gems located in the Gemfile.
-  4. First, create the database: `rails db:create`
+  5. First, create the database: `rails db:create`
-  5. Next, migrate the database: `rails db:migrate`
+  6. Next, migrate the database: `rails db:migrate`
-  6. Finally, run the test suite to verify that everything is working correctly: `$ rails test`
+  7. Finally, run the test suite to verify that everything is working correctly: `$ rails test`

+### Running Web app locally

-  7. If the test suite passes, you'll be ready to run the app in a local server: `$ rails server`
+  1. If the test suite passes, you'll be ready to run the app in a local server: `$ rails server`
-  8. You should see `Rails 5.0.0.1 application starting in development on http://localhost:3000` in your Terminal.
+  2. You should see `Rails 5.0.0.1 application starting in development on http://localhost:3000` in your Terminal.
-  9. Go to localhost:3000 in your web browser to view the application homepage.
+  3. Go to localhost:3000 in your web browser to view the application homepage.

 ## Built With

 * Atom
+* Utilizes: Posgresql DB

 ## Authors